 - a.
 Suitable measures to ensure the safety of residents, workers and visitors and other users; - b.
-Opportunities for different sections of the community to meet; - c.
+Opportunities for social interaction; - c.
 Improvement of tourism, recreation and leisure facilities in the town; - d.
 Opportunities to provide Community gardens and green spaces; - e.
 Priority for the needs of pedestrians and cyclists; and - f.
-Impact on amenity of adjoining occupiers.
+Impact on access to informal amenity areas of adjoining occupiers.